JoeGannon/agusmakmun.github.io/_posts/2019-08-18-how-to-write-a-wow-addon.md

 Next we need to tell WoW about our addon, this is done in the `toc` file.
 Create a new file named `MyAddon.toc` and add the below snippet.

 ```
-# You're client version is probably different than 80200
+# Your client version is probably different than 80200
 # In game run "/run print((select(4, GetBuildInfo())))" and use that for the interface number

 ## Interface: 80200